ibis-hdl/compiler/Readme.md

   testsuite since the concept of parsing command line arguments, using builtin compile path and naming of tests isn't appropriate to this.

-- Replace C comments by C++ comments, see e.g. [Github](https://github.com/mbitsnbites/c-comments-to-cpp) for a python script.
-In 2021 it fails with inline comments like signatures like foo(int /* unused */).

 - Get clang-format working again.
 By The Way, check clang-format style for enhancements, so that we get rid off the '// 'clang-format {off|on}' pragmas especially on class members.